memgraph/docs/docs/import-data/load-csv-clause.md

 ### Multiple types of nodes and relationships

 In the case of a more complex graph, we have to deal with multiple node and relationship types.
-Let's assume we have the following example:
+Let's assume we have the following four CSV files:

 <Tabs
   groupId="csv"